Xengalj/greithar/README.md

 ### Backend setup

+1. Open the project and open Greithar/Backend/app/server.js
+2. Change reSeed to 1 on line 9 to have the server seed the DB

-Start by opening a cmd prompt in `Greithar/Backend`, then run the following commands
+3. Then open a cmd prompt in `Greithar/Backend`, then run the following commands
 ```sh
 npm install
 node server.js